Deceptrax123/Drug-Drug-Interaction-Dataloader/readme.md

 - Clone the Repository: ```git clone git@github.com:Deceptrax123/Drug-Interaction-Using-GNNs.git ```
 - Install all requirements: ```pip install -r requirements.txt```
 - Download the dataset: ```python3 download.py```
+- To start working on assigned branch: ```git checkout <branch_name>```

+Once this is complete, push the code to your assigned branch before I review and merge the commits.